 Do you want to use visual communication to make a difference in the world?
 Then this is the right degree for you.
-The programme combines creativity and graphic design with knowledge of sustainability to prepare you for a profession as a visual communicator / graphic designer with a specialisation in information graphics.
+The programme combines creative practices, visual art, and graphic design with knowledge of sustainability to prepare you for a profession as a visual communicator with a diverse set of graphic and conceptual tools.

 Application and portfolio